Dot painting with Maruku Arts. Photo: Tourism NT

 Maṟuku Arts

-The Gallery is home to handcrafted punu (traditional wood art, tools and weapons) and other artistic works from over 900 artists from over twenty remote Aboriginal communities across the Central and Western Desert, including the local Muṯitjulu community.
-Maṟuku Arts, a not-for-profit community organisation, also offers authentic Aṉangu (Aboriginal) led cultural experiences in Yulara and within the Uluṟu-Kata Tjuṯa National Park.
+The Gallery is home to handcrafted puṉu (traditional wood art, tools, and weapons) and other artistic works that are sourced from more than 500 artists, from over twenty remote Aboriginal communities and Homelands across the Central and Western Desert region, including the local Muṯitjulu community.

-Visitors can immerse themselves in traditional language, art, stories, and insights through daily workshops or exclusive private experiences.
+Visitors can immerse themselves in traditional language, stories, art and insights through daily workshops or exclusive private experiences.

 Please note: opening hours are subject to change.